gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 4. To confirm this has worked, use the following command. `nvm --version`.
 The output should be a version number.
 5. [Set default Node.js version](#set-default-nodejs-version)

-#### Arch, Manjaro and other `pacman` based distros:
+#### Arch, Manjaro and other `Pacman` based distros:

 1. Run `sudo pacman -Sy` to make sure your distribution is ready to go.
 2. These distros come installed with curl, so you can use that to download nvm.
    `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.1/install.sh | bash`
-3. Before using nvm, you need to install additional dependencies by running `sudo pacman -S grep awk tar`.
+3. Before using nvm, you need to install additional dependencies by running `sudo Pacman -S grep awk tar`.
 4. To confirm this has worked, use the following command. `nvm --version`.
 The output should be a version number.
 5. [Set default Node.js version](#set-default-nodejs-version)